burggraf/javascript-require-for-supabase/README.md

 So the syntax is a little weird, but you'll get used to it.
 You need to add a data type after any function parameters.
 You need to add the return type after the function name (and parameters).
 You need to delimit the function with $$ pairs.
 You have to add "language plv8" at the end.
 Not so bad.
 Cut and paste from a template if you can't remember all that (like I can't.)

 Now, you've got all that JavaScript goodness flowing, and it hits you -- What?
-I can't access all huge world of Node JS libraries?
+I can't access the huge world of Node JS libraries?
 What do you expect me to do -- write JavaScript from scratch like an animal?
 Forget it!

 Enter **javascript-require-for-supabase**.